Darxo/Hardened/README.md

 - Fix keybind for ending the current turn not including the vanilla keybind "F" by default
 - Fix vanilla keybinds for ending turn still being active
 - Improve `skill::verifyTargetAndRange` by checking for visibility if the skill owner is the active entity
+- Fix Weapon Types not breaking into new lines correctly

 ### Other Mods